1. The timeline

 3. How do the polls look?

-With several months to go, the M5S looks on track to be the most popular party.
+With a month to go, the M5S looks on track to be the most popular party.

-In the graph below, which tracks opinion polls from 2013 to autumn 2017, the Democratic Party is marked in red, the M5S in yellow, Berlusconi's Forza Italia in light blue, and the Northern League in green.
+In the graph below, which tracks opinion polls from 2013 to January 2018, the Democratic Party is marked in red, the M5S in yellow, Berlusconi's Forza Italia in light blue, and the Northern League in green.
 The other colours represent Italy's smaller parties, which could prove decisive when it comes to forming coalitions or a government.